Summer study abroad can be a wonderful complement to and preparation for a semester abroad.

 The side bar on the left includes links to the above Columbia-run programs, as well as the pre-approved summer programs by region.
 The list is NOT exhaustive; there are many other summer study abroad programs that may be right for you.
 The summer is a wonderful time to explore new interests, to gain language proficiency, and to immerse yourself in another culture.
 Because there are so many study abroad programs offered by a wide variety of organizations and institutions, we do not have an exhaustive summer study abroad list.
 If you are interested in finding a summer study abroad programs, here are a few tips for finding appropriate programs.

-Eligibility: Summer study abroad eligibility is very different from the academic year.
+Eligibility: Summer study abroad eligibility is very different from the academic year though students should still have at least a 3.0.
 General Studies students should meet with the appropriateGS advisorto ensure eligibility.
 Columbia Engineering students should meet withDean Leora Brovman.
 Columbia College students should meet withSara Edein the Office of Global Programs.

 Transfer credit: Make sure you understand what kinds of courses can transfer from abroad for the summer.
 Please see the transfer credits notes below for the rules that apply to your specific undergraduate college.
 All programs MUST be approved by the OGP.